-Job Description: Specialists in areas of ELA, Math, Science, ESE, Etc. which will provide training geared toward the needs of each school.
+Job Description: Specialists in areas of ELA, Math, Science, ESE, etc., which will provide training geared toward the needs of each school.
 These specialists will provide training to teachers and staff that will be geared toward data driven results in each area.
 These specialists will review data and collaborate with the on-site administrators for trainings specific for turnaround plan of each school.
+Specialists will be on-site two days a month, and work on school two days off site.